puneet-ekline/ekline-kubernetes-website/content/en/docs/contribute/new-content/new-features.md

 inside `content/en/docs/reference/command-line-tools-reference/feature-gates/`
 (use other files as a template).

-When you change a feature gate to disabled-by-default to enabled-by-default, you may also need to change other documentation (not just the list of feature gates).
-Watch out for language such as ”The `exampleSetting` field is a beta field and disabled by default.
+When you change a feature gate from off-by-default to on-by-default, you may also need to change other documentation (not just the list of feature gates).
+Watch out for language such as ”The `exampleSetting` field is a beta field and turned off by default.
 You can enable it by enabling the `ProcessExampleThings` feature gate.”

 If your feature is GA'ed or deprecated,